hashicorp/terraform-website/content/source/docs/extend/writing-custom-providers.html.md

 ~> NOTE: This guide details steps to author code and compile a working Provider.
 It omits many implementation details in order to get developers going with coding an example Provider and executing it with Terraform.
-Please refer to the rest of the [Extending Terraform](/docs/extend/index.html) for a more complete reference on authoring Providers and Resources.
+Please refer to the rest of the [Building Terraform Providers](/docs/extend/index.html) for a more complete reference on authoring Providers and Resources.

 ## Why?